 As the ability of genetics methods such as locus-to-gene \cite{mountjoy2021} to predict successful clinical development \cite{nelson2015support, ochoa2022human, minikel2023refining} drives their wide use in target identification, we used the most recently published PharmaProjects-aligned dataset of genetics predictions \cite{minikel2023refining} (Appendix \ref{appendix-cod-genetics-baseline}) as a competitive baseline.
 In order to validate our \textit{Clinical Trial Outcomes} data, we corroborated the published result \cite{minikel2023refining} that the probability of clinical success of therapeutic hypotheses supported by genetics evidence is approximately double the probability without supporting genetics evidence (relative success: 1.98; 95\% CI (1.76, 2.24); Appendix \ref{appendix-cod-genetic-insight}).

 We also constructed an \textit{Evidence Annotations} dataset with GPT-4 (prompt in Appendix \ref{appendix-cod-evidence-annotations}) assessing the relevance of all 64 evidence passages for 100 \textit{Clinical Trial Outcome} therapeutic hypotheses (50 success, 50 failure; randomly sampled), obtaining 6400 annotated query-evidence pairs.
-To validate GPT-4 annotations, a human drug discovery expert following the GPT-4 prompt annotated all evidence for 8 hypotheses for which they had most knowledge (4 success, 4 failure; 512 annotations).
+To validate GPT-4 annotations, a human drug discovery expert following the GPT-4 prompt annotated all 512 query-evidence pairs for a subset of 8 hypotheses for which they had most knowledge (4 success, 4 failure).

 \paragraph{Multimodality via Templating into Natural Language} We assessed \acrshort{ours}'s ability to reason from genetics by generating a sentence for every row in the genetics dataset used in the genetics baseline (77,645 total), with the simple template ``\textit{\lbrack MASK\rbrack{} is genetically associated with \{MeSH name\}.}''.
 The MeSH name, as supplied in \citealt{minikel2023refining}, was programmatically reformatted to better align with naming conventions in the biomedical literature (details in Appendix \ref{appendix-cleaning-mesh-terms}).
 This genetics corpus was given to the \acrshort{ours} Retriever alone and in combination with the pre-2005 biomedical literature.